EPCCed/eidf-docs/docs/safe-haven-services/superdome-flex-tutorial/L2_running_simple_R_Python_analysis_scripts.md

 	exit()

-The base conda environment is now available but note that the python and gcc compilers are out of date (Python 3.9.7 and gcc 7.5.0).
+The base conda environment is now available but note that the python and gcc compilers are not the latest (Python 3.9.7 and gcc 7.5.0).

 ## Getting an up-to-date python version